xpto999us/Minidlna-For-Windows-with-Transcoding/README.md

 Subtitles with same name of the video/movie.
 Subtitles name without special characters (no [], (), etc).
+To check if subtitles is UTF-8 or UTF-16 and conversion (compatible with ffmpeg burned subtitles) run https://sourceforge.net/projects/minidlna-subtitles-converter/  (read readme.txt)

 Changes:
 -added transcoding with seek to simulate fast forward and rewind (ff/rw) when transcoding.